dacapobench/dacapobench/README.md

 When quoting results in publications, the authors of this suite strongly request that:

-* The exact version of the suite be given (number & name)
+* The exact version of the suite be given (number & name, eg 'dacapo-23.11-chopin')

 * The suite be cited in accordance with the usual standards of acknowledging credit in academic research.

-* Please cite the [2006 OOPSLA paper](http://doi.acm.org/10.1145/1167473.1167488) or a more recent paper by the DaCapo authors providing an up-to-date description of the suite, if and when such a paper becomes available.
+* Please cite the [2006 OOPSLA paper](http://doi.acm.org/10.1145/1167473.1167488) or a more recent paper by the DaCapo authors providing an up-to-date description of the suite if and when such a paper becomes available.

 * All command line options used be reported.
 For example, if you explicitly override the number of threads or set the number of iterations, you must report this when you publish results.
+Likewise you should report exactly which JVM version you use, and all commandline options provided to the JVM.

 For more information see the [DaCapo Benchmark web page](http://dacapobench.org).